-Consider a company that has USD 25 million surplus cash.
+Consider a company which has USD 25 million surplus cash.
 Treasury knows it needs the cash to meet a payment in six months' time.
-Assume the three-month LIBOR rate is 1.15% and the six-month LIBOR rate is 1.42 %; the 3×6 forward rate is then 1.69% (see Appendix to calculate the 3×6 forward rate).
+Assume the three-month LIBOR rate is 1.15% and the sixmonth LIBOR rate is 1.42%; the 3×6 forward rate is then 1.69% (see Appendix 2 to calculate the 3×6 forward rate).
 The treasurer could invest the funds for six months and earn 1.42%.
-However, if he or she thinks the market has underestimated the level of future interest rates, the funds could be invested for three months and at maturity.
-The 3×6 forward rate suggests the treasurer would need to earn a return greater than 1.68% on the second three months to benefit from this strategy.
+However, if the treasurer thinks the market has underestimated the level of future interest rates, the treasurer could invest the funds for three months and look to reinvest at maturity.
+The 3×6 forward rate suggests the treasurer would need to earn a return greater than 1.68% on the second three months, to benefit from this strategy.
 In other words, if the treasurer thinks the three-month LIBOR rate will be above 1.68% in three months' time, it could be beneficial to invest the funds for three months initially.

 It is possible to calculate forward rates for different terms, depending on the circumstances.
 There are risks associated with this strategy, notably that interest rates may not move as the treasurer expects.

-Bear in mind too, that such an approach may be considered speculation within the terms of the particular treasury policy, something the treasurer may want to address.
+Bear in mind, too, that such an approach may be considered speculation within the terms of the particular treasury policy, something the treasurer may want to address.